hedi0/Smart_DustBin/README.md

 2. A **watchdog timer** wakes it up every second.
 3. It fires the **ultrasonic sensor** to check if anything is within 15 cm.
 4. If something is detected → the **servo opens the lid**.
-5. After 3 seconds with nothing detected → the
+5. After 3 seconds with nothing detected → the lid **closes automatically**.
+6. It